webplatform/docs-wpd/Community/Meetings/General/2014/0819_raw_mtg_notes/index.md

 * WebPlatformDocs 2nd anniversary
 * HTML documentation status

 Dave: Eliot and me we discussed recently.
-Give  n that Rob^_^ (a contributor who is taking care of readiness sprint) to work (Rob and Dave) to focus on the pages.
+Give  n that Rob^_^ (a contributor who is taking care of that particular section in the [[WPD:Projects/QASprints/2014-june]] QA sprint) to work (Rob and Dave) to focus on the pages.

 ... i’m looking a t about 5w of work for completion on the pages.